 Type of information Description Source Name and contact details This is basic personal data about you, and how to get in touch with you.
 This information is usually provided directly by you, typically through our website.
 Some of it is also matched with data on your credit file.
 Other identifying information This is other information that we need to help identify who you are, such as your date of birth and address history.
 In some cases, such as where you have changed your name, we may require physical documents such as a deed poll or marriage certificate.
 Information you ask us to monitor If you use the Noddle Web Watch service, you can provide us with information such as credit and debit card numbers, email addresses and telephone numbers for us to monitor.
-Your credit file This is information about your credit history, such your loans, mortgages and other credit arrangements, your repayments, and your financial associates.
-It also includes information such as court judgments, bankruptcies and IVAs that may have been made against you, as well as your current and previous names and addresses.
-We also keep a record of who has previously made searches of your credit file, and any disputes and queries that have been raised by you.
+Your credit file This is information about your credit history, such as your loans, mortgages and other credit arrangements, your repayments, and your financial associates.
+It also includes information like court judgments, bankruptcies and IVAs that may have been made against you, as well as your current and previous names and addresses.
+TransUnion UK also keeps a record of who has previously made searches of your credit file, and any disputes and queries that have been raised by you.
 Your credit file also contains fraud prevention indicators.

 More details about this information can be found at www.callcredit.co.uk/crain